zwave-js/node-red-contrib-zwave-js/README.md

 ![Image](./GHImages/ZWUI.gif)

-Included with the contrib is a [user interface](https://github.com/zwave-js/node-red-contrib-zwave-js/wiki/User-Interface) where Z-Wave network management is handled.
-The controller side of the UI is used to include/exclude devices, heal the network, update firmware, and view the network map for diagnosing problems.
-The device side of the UI is used to configure devices, manage associations, and provide setup help for the nodes which will be used in your flows.
+Included with this module is a user interfacew where Z-Wave network management is handled.
+Its deeply integrated into Node RED, fits right in.

 ## The Nodes